github/developer.github.com/content/v3/activity/notifications.md

 Marking all notifications in a repository as "read" removes them from the [default view on GitHub.com](https://github.com/notifications).

-    POST /repos/:owner/:repo/notifications/mark
+    PUT /repos/:owner/:repo/notifications

+### Input

+unread
+: **Boolean** Changes the unread status of the threads.

+read
+: **Boolean** Inverse of "unread".

+last_read_at
+: _Optional_ **Time** Describes the last point that notifications were checked.
+Anything updated since this time will not be updated.
+Default: Now.
+Expected in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ`.
+Example: "2012-10-09T23:39:01Z".

 ### Response

 <%= headers 205 %>

-## View a single summary
+## View a single thread

-    GET /notifications/summaries/:id
+    GET /notifications/threads/:id

 ### Response

 <%= headers 200 %>
-<%= json(:summary) { |h| [h] } %>
+<%= json(:thread) { |h| [h] } %>

-## Mark a summary as read
+## Mark a thread as read

-    POST /notifications/summaries/:id/mark
+    PATCH /notifications/threads/:id

+### Input

+unread
+: **Boolean** Changes the unread status of the threads.

+read
+: **Boolean** Inverse of "unread".

 ### Response

 <%= headers 205 %>

-## Get a Summary Subscription
+## Get a Thread Subscription

-This checks to see if the current user is subscribed to a summary.
+This checks to see if the current user is subscribed to a thread.
 You can also [get a Repository subscription](http://localhost:3000/v3/activity/watching/#get-a-repository-subscription).

-    GET /notifications/summary/1/subscription
+    GET /notifications/threads/1/subscription

 ### Response

 <%= headers 200 %>
 <%= json :subscription %>

-## Set a Summary Subscription
+## Set a Thread Subscription

-This lets you subscribe to a summary, or ignore it.
-Subscribing to a summary is unnecessary if the user is already subscribed to the repository.
-Ignoring a summary will mute all future notifications (until you comment or get
+This lets you subscribe to a thread, or ignore it.
+Subscribing to a thread is unnecessary if the user is already subscribed to the repository.
+Ignoring a thread will mute all future notifications (until you comment or get
 @mentioned).

-    PUT /notifications/summary/1/subscription
+    PUT /notifications/threads/1/subscription

 ### Input